 Mental Health Concerns

 Certain mental health disorders, including obsessive-compulsive disorder (OCD), anxiety, and schizophrenia, involve thought disturbances and cognitive distortions, such as magical thinking.
-Individuals struggling with magical thinking as a symptom of a mental health disorder may become extremely distressed by magical thinking, resulting in day-to-day impairments in functioning.
+People struggling with magical thinking as a symptom of a mental health disorder may become extremely distressed by magical thinking, resulting in day-to-day impairments in functioning.

-Magical Thinking & Mental Health Conditions
+When Magical Thinking Is a Mental Health Symptom

 While some people find magical thinking reassuring, individuals struggling with a mental health condition often find magical thinking to be highly distressing or disturbing.
 If engaging with magical thinking causes significant distress and impacts your day-to-day life, this may be indicative of a mental health concern.